tardate/LittleArduinoProjects/BoldportClub/Emergency/README.md

 @mehradzie asked on [Boldport Slack](https://boldportclub.slack.com) if it is possible to make it blink.
 Challenge accepted!

-I was actually thinking along similar lines, but at first using a blinking "joule theif" circuit.
+I was actually thinking along similar lines, but at first using a blinking "joule thief" circuit.
 But I just couldn't figure how to get it to work within the constraints of the PCB.

 So then I turned to an interesting idea: Negative Differential Resistance (NDR) effect or Esaki Effect.
 Basically causing an Emitter-Collector avalanche, a behaviour noted by Leo Esaki and exploited by many since to create interesting effects with BJTs.

-Afte ra bit of experimentation, I was able to get something to work with only a few liberties taken with the original PCB:
+After a bit of experimentation, I was able to get something to work with only a few liberties taken with the original PCB:

 * I had to accommodate larger capacitor.
 Anything over ~100µF is workable, but best effects achieved with 330µF electrolytic.
 I selected the smallest package I could find, but it is still a bit of a squeeze to fit it in where the capacitor should be.
 * an NPN BJT replaces the n-channel MOSFET.
 I'm using an S9013